-why are they baptized for them?
+why then are they baptized for them (ULT)

 Paul uses this question to teach the Corinthians.
 It can be stated in active form.
-AT: "there would be no reason for them to receive baptism on behalf of dead people."
+Alternate translation: "there would be no reason for them to have people baptize them on behalf of dead people."
 (See: Rhetorical Question and Active or Passive)